echeran/icu/docs/userguide/dev/gitdev.md

+---
+layout: default
+title: git for ICU Developers
+parent: Contributors
+---

 # git for ICU Developers

-For git & git lfs installation see the [Source Code Access](../../index.md) page.
+For git & git lfs installation see the [Source Code Access](source.md) page.

 For setup with Eclipse, Xcode, etc. see the [Setup](../../setup/index.md) page